20% discount for US Military personnel during the month of July!

-Here are brief histories of some of the larger and more well-known American companies, including production totals, dates, facts and trivia, and the people who made it happen.
+Here are brief histories of some of the larger and more well-known American watch companies, including production totals, dates, facts and trivia, and the people who made it all happen.

-The company's first incarnation was the Springfield Watch Co, organized in 1870 by a group of local businessmen.
-The venture was officially named the Illinois Watch Company in 1885 under Jacob Bunn Sr, and the firm would go on to manufacture more named grades than any other company.
-Illinois created the Sangamo Electric Co in 1899 to make electricity meters as the company steadily grew in volume until Bunn's death in 1926.
-Hamilton Watch Co bought the factory in 1927, but continued to make Illinois-brand watches until 1932.
+The company's first incarnation was the Springfield Watch Co, organized in 1870 by a group of local businessmen with a startup capital of $100,000.
+The venture was officially named the Illinois Watch Co in 1885 under Jacob Bunn Sr, and the firm grew steadily, employing some 1200 workers at its peak and turning out some 5 million watches in more named grades than any other brand.
+Illinois made the business decision to produce only higher-grade watches, including the popular Bunn Special and Sangamo lines, and also created the Sangamo Electric Co in 1899 to make electric utility meters.
+The death of Jacob Bunn Jr in 1926 led to the sale of the factory to the Hamilton Watch Co the following year, which kept making Illinois-brand watches until 1932.

-The NY Standard Watch Company, organized in 1885 in New Jersey, turned out millions of low-grade watches under many different names, such as Solar, Edgemere, Crown, New Era, and Remington.
-Their highest grade was arguably the 15-jewel flyback chronograph, while several other 18-size models were equipped with an interesting "worm gear" escapement, but the bulk of their watches were 7-jewel grades.
+The New York Standard Watch Co, organized in 1885 in Jersey City, New Jersey, turned out millions of low-grade watches under many different names, including Solar, Edgemere, Crown, New Era, Remington and others.
+Several models were equipped with an interesting straight-line worm-gear escapement, backed by the advertising slogan of a "Watch With A Worm In It".
+While their highest grade was arguably the 15-jewel flyback chronograph, the vast majority of their output were cheap 7-jewel movements with exceptionally poor fit and finish.
 The factory was bought by the Keystone Case Co in 1903, and the last NY Standard watches were made in 1929.